 The big picture windows look out onto a the savanna at Kidani Village.
 You’ll be watching giraffes and zebras while munching on tandoori and curry.

-T-Rex Cafe, Downtown Disney Orlando
+T-Rex Cafe, Disney Springs

 Big, loud, moving dinosaurs.
 EVERYWHERE.
 Oh, and meteor showers.
 And an ice cave.
 Your kids will love it.